LGD-P/Youtube_Dowloader/README.md

 # Youtube download V2
+ - Thanks to pytube community ! ==> https://github.com/pytube/pytube

-_This project is an improvment of an older, one Youtube_Playlist_Downloader_
+_This project is an improvement of an older, one Youtube_Playlist_Downloader_

 - Download Youtube audio or video:
   - from unique url